Jimdo/php-http-lib/README.md

 ## Useful methods in the `Request` Object

-- <i>__construct(queryParams, formData, sessionData)</i> - The construct is the field where the query params, form data and session data need to fill in as an array
+- <i>__construct(queryParams, formData, sessionData)</i> - The construct is the field where the query params and form data need to fill in as an array.
+The third one is a session object.
 - <i>getQueryParams()</i> - Returns query params as an array if available
 - <i>getFormData()</i> - Returns information from the form as an array
 - <i>getSessionData()</i> - Returns session data as an array